withastro/docs/src/pages/en/guides/migrate-to-astro/from-pelican.md

 - Pelican can process HTML (`.html`) files for page content.
 Astro can create pages from `.astro` files, which are written using a syntax that is a superset of HTML.
 You can write `.astro` files using exclusively valid HTML.
 But, `.html` files are not recognized by Astro.

 - Pelican was designed to build content-rich websites like blogs and has some built-in, blog features that you would have to build yourself in Astro.
-Instead, Astro offers some some of these features included in an [official blog theme](https://github.com/withastro/astro/tree/latest/examples/blog).
+Instead, Astro offers some of these features included in an [official blog theme](https://github.com/withastro/astro/tree/latest/examples/blog).

 ## Switch from Pelican to Astro